shivakumaarmgs/perf-examp/README.md

 The test defined at `/test/integration/validate_benchmark_test.rb` will check in every `*_wall_time.csv`s the percentage increase of time(measurements).
 If the % is greater than 10 it will assert failure else the test will pass.

+Visit url `/csv` to see the wall time csv's generated for all the test in a table format